Starblo/Parallel-and-Distributed-Computing/lab2-skel/REPORT.md

 ![speedup plot](data/speedup_perf.png)

 #### Are the performance gains/drops between different numbers of threads what you expected?
+Yes.
+Speed improves from 2→8–16 threads, then flattens as thread-management and memory overheads dominate.

 #### What implementation ran the fastest/slowest?
 Was this in accordance with your expectations?
+Fastest is `ParallelStream`; slowest is `Sequential`.
+ExecutorService and ForkJoin are close, which is expected since they share the same merge and depth cap and pay extra scheduling overhead compared to `ParallelStream`.

 #### What method was the easiest to implement?
+`ParallelStream`, no manual recursion, merge code, or tuning; just a one-line parallel stream.

 #### What method do you prefer?
+`ParallelStream`, because it is easy and performs best.